-Stephanie Cannariato is the weekend chef for everyone on campus.
+Stephanie Cannariato is the Executive Chef for everyone on campus.
 Stephanie was born and raised in the Bronx, New York City, but her heart has always had a soft spot for the woods and wilderness.
 Stephanie grew up vacationing in New Hampshire, Vermont and Maine her whole life, and it became her dream to reside in this area permanently.
 Stephanie feels so lucky to have found an amazing community like Oliverian in such a beautiful place.

 Stephanie has worked in a variety of places in the fields of education and food service.
 Since 2016, she has worked officially at a neighboring camp to Oliverian, Kingswood Camp for Boys, but has been involved with them as early as 2007.
 There, she spent half of her time in the kitchen and the other half working as a counselor.
 With the support of administrative staff, Stephanie was able to develop a cooking and gardening program.
 A passion of Stephanie’s is helping young adults build a healthy and close relationship to nature and the environment around them.